-Whether you normally bypass or embrace historical sites of the American West rumored to have a possible haunted edge, a visit to the Camp Floyd Stagecoach Inn State Park Museum in Fairfield, Utah is worthwhile.
+Whether you normally bypass or embrace historical sites of the American West rumored to have a possible haunted edge, a visit to the Camp Floyd Stagecoach Inn State Park Museum in Fairfield, Utah, is worthwhile.
 Haunted or not, Camp Floyd and the Stagecoach Inn are unique and interesting historical sites well worth your time and attention.
 The alleged haunting is just the icing on the cake.

 Camp Floyd was established in July 1858 under the command of Brigadier General Albert Sydney Johnston.
-There were 3,500 troops in Camp Floyd, including cavalry, infantry and artillery units.
+There were 3,500 troops in Camp Floyd, including cavalry, infantry, and artillery units.
 The camp was named after Secretary of War John B. Floyd and consisted of approximately 400 buildings.

 The army was sent to Camp Floyd by President James Buchanan in response to the perceived threat of an alleged Mormon rebellion that was rumored to be brewing and was referred to as the Utah War.
 It was a tremendous build-up of troops in an area that seemed far removed from any need for one.
 A full one-third of the army’s forces were eventually present in Camp Floyd at an astronomical cost to the Federal government.

-Before it was abandoned in July of 1861 and troops exited the camp to fight in the Civil War, Camp Floyd was briefly named Fort Crittenden after Secretary of War Floyd resigned in December of 1860.
+Before it was abandoned in July 1861 and troops exited the camp to fight in the Civil War, Camp Floyd was briefly named Fort Crittenden after Secretary of War Floyd resigned in December of 1860.
 From some 7,000 residents, Fairfield’s population was reduced to just 18 families.
 Today, all that remains of elaborate Camp Floyd is a cemetery and commissary building near the Stagecoach Inn Pony Express site.

 State Park management has asked paranormal investigators to visit the sites and explore the possibility that either or both areas are haunted.
-Manager Mark Trotter says he doesn’t necessarily believe the ghost stories he has heard over the years about Camp Floyd are true but thinks ghost investigations are fun.
+Manager Mark Trotter says he doesn’t necessarily believe the ghost stories he has heard over the years about Camp Floyd are true but think ghost investigations are fun.
 Of course, they don’t scare away the tourists, either.

-Hauntings and the American West seem to go hand in hand, and it’s no wonder given the hardship and heartache the expansion westward often entailed.
+Hauntings and the American West seem to go hand in hand, and it’s no wonder, given the hardship and heartache the expansion westward often entailed.
 Historical sites such as that at Camp Floyd and many, many others have long been rumored to be haunted.
-It’s part of the lure of many attractions and ghost stories make legends of the West even more intriguing.
+It’s part of the lure of many attractions, and ghost stories make legends of the West even more intriguing.

-Most historic site managers and directors do little to suppress or deny ghost stories that circulate, and many recognize the value of if not encouraging, at least not discouraging them.
+Most historic site managers and directors do little to suppress or deny ghost stories that circulate, and many recognize the value of, if not encouraging, at least not discouraging them.
 Yet, calling in the troops at Camp Floyd for repeated paranormal investigation reflects an unusually high level of enthusiasm.
 It’s an inspired, if uncharacteristic, approach to rumors of ghostly encounters.